medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 The six timestamps are registered at different times when the CareCommunication is generated.

-### 4.1 Scenario 1- CareCommunication only text
+### 4.1 Scenario 1 - CareCommunication only text

 If the CareCommunication only contains a message text, shall the timestamps be registered as follow:
 The healthcare professional writes the message text and presses the "send" button.
 This is when the first timestamp, Communication.payload:string.extension:date is registered.

 Immediately after is the CareCommunication message generated and Bundle.timestamp is registered.
 When CareCommunication message is sent the Provenance.occuredDateTime[x] and Provenance.recorded timestamp are registered.
-Note that the Provenance.occuredDateTime[x] is a human readable, where Provenance.recorded is a system readable.
+Note that the Provenance.occuredDateTime[x] is human readable, where Provenance.recorded is system readable.

 <figure>
 <img src="../images/cc_ONLY_TEXT.svg" alt="Simplified example: CareCommunication text only." style="width: 55%" id="Fig5">